-Between homeschooling the little gardeners, preparing for and teaching a grammar/writing class once a week, volunteering, and staying up on house work, there isn’t a whole lot of time for hands-on garden time each day.
-I’m all about a low-maintenance garden, and the fall is the perfect time for this.
+Between homeschooling the not-so-little gardeners, preparing for and teaching a grammar/writing class once a week, volunteering, and staying up on house work, there isn’t a whole lot of time for hands-on garden time each day.
+I’m all about a low-maintenance vegetable garden, and the fall is the perfect time for this.

 - Less watering because the heat during the day is less intense.